|Dan Barnhart, Ed.D. (Director) firstname.lastname@example.org

 Paulomi joined the OCSS staff in January 2016 as Coordinator for Transfer Student Success.
 Born and raised near Baltimore, Paulomi graduated from Towson University with a Bachelors degrees in Biology.
 In 2014, she received her Masters degree from Johns Hopkins University in Biotechnology with a concentration in Biodefense.
 Although coming from a science background, Paulomi found her passion in Student Affairs and began her journey as a Program Management Specialist in Campus Life at Towson University.
 Now at UMBC, Paulomi is dedicated to helping transfer students acclimate to the campus, find their passion, and succeed in their chosen fields.

 Katie has been at UMBC since June of 2016 serving as the Coordinator for Commuter Engagement in Off-Campus Student Services.
-A Maryland native, Katie graduated from Frostburg State University in 2014 with bachelor’s degrees in history and political science.
-She recently earned her master’s degree in College Student Personnel Administration from James Madison University.
+A Maryland native, Katie graduated from Frostburg State University with bachelor’s degrees in history and political science.
+She earned her master’s degree in Counseling Psychology with a focus on College Student Personnel Administration from James Madison University.
 A former commuter student herself, Katie is excited to support UMBC commuter students as they create their own college experiences.

 |Donnell James, (Administrative Assistant II) firstname.lastname@example.org